Vancouver-Quilchena

 Vancouver-Quilchena is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
-According to the 2006 Census, this riding is the second-wealthiest in British Columbia with an average family income of $91,822, behind West Vancouver-Capilano just across the Burrard Inlet.
+According to the 2006 census, this riding is the second-wealthiest in British Columbia, with an average annual family income of $91,822, behind West Vancouver-Capilano.

 Geography

 The riding is bound in the north by West 16th Avenue from Imperial Drive in the west to Granville Street to the east.
 The eastern boundary is formed by Granville Street south until West 57th Avenue where it turns west until West Boulevard.
 The boundary turns south and follows West Boulevard and Angus Drive until reaching the Fraser River.
-The southern boundary is the Fraser River, turning north along the western boundary of Musqueam Indian Reservation #2 then east along SW Marine Drive until Camosun Street.
+The southern boundary is the Fraser River, turning north along the western boundary of Musqueam Indian Reserve #2 then east along SW Marine Drive until Camosun Street.
 The western boundary is formed by the border with Pacific Spirit Regional Park.

-History

 Members of the Legislative Assembly

-This riding has elected the following Members of Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: